ImperialBower/cardpack.rs/README.md

 # UPDATE

-I am currently working on a [completely revised version](https://github.com/forfailures/cardpack) of it using generics.

 Generic pack of cards library written in Rust.
 The goals of the library include:

 * Various types of decks of cards.